javier123454321/blog/src/blog/solidity-gas-optimizations-pt3.md

     uint256 b;
     uint128 c;
 ```
-What the evm does is try to fit everything into storage slots sequentially, but since variable b takes up an entire slot, it cannot fit in in the first one and needs to allocate a total of 3 32byte slots.
+What the EVM does is try to fit everything into storage slots sequentially, but since variable b takes up an entire slot, it cannot fit in in the first one and needs to allocate a total of 3 32byte slots.
 If you instead order them so that the two smaller slots are next to each other, you can save one such storage operation.
 A more efficient code would look like this:
 ```solidity
     uint128 a;
     uint128 c;